rueedlinger/ntwitter/README.md

 	hadoop fs -ls /tweets

 A  better way is to create a hive table.
-This way we can use hive to analyse the tweets.
+This way we can use Apache Hive to analyse the tweets.
-You need the [hive-json-serde](https://code.google.com/p/hive-json-serde/) to handle JSON with hive.
+You need the [hive-json-serde](https://code.google.com/p/hive-json-serde/) to handle JSON with Apache Hive.

-	CREATE EXTERNAL TABLE IF NOT EXISTS tweets_02_05 ( id string,
+	CREATE EXTERNAL TABLE IF NOT EXISTS tweets_2014_02_05 ( id string,
 			createdYear int,
 			createdMonth int,